Community Colleges Create a Pipeline of Quality Job Candidates for Employers

 Statistics from the Department’s website show that tech workers make up 10.7% of the state’s total workforce, totaling more than 313,000 workers statewide.
 Additionally, the state leads the nation in the net percentage of new tech positions, with a gain of 7.6% last year.
 These tech sector workforce stats put many Washington state community colleges at the forefront of creating a pipeline of qualified job candidates for tech employers.

 Because household name tech companies grab so much attention, we must not overlook the fact that the IT skills gap is a problem faced by every business in the state.
 Both tech and non-tech companies struggle to find the right employees.
-According to data from the Washington Technology Industry Association (WTIA), “The Vast Majority of IT Job Openings are outside the Tech Industry.
+According to data from the Washington Technology Industry Association (opens in a new window) (WTIA), “The Vast Majority of IT Job Openings are outside the Tech Industry.
 IT openings in non-tech industries grew 65%, compared to 40% in tech.”
 What keeps hiring managers in all industry sectors up at night is the search for the right candidates with the right skills that enable them to quickly become productive team members.
-To meet that pressing need for quality job candidates, community colleges develop the academic programs and industry-recognized IT certificate programs that give students the knowledge and practical skills employers want.
+To meet that pressing need for quality job candidates, community colleges develop the academic programs and industry-recognized IT certificate programs that employers are looking for.

 Because several Washington state community colleges are in the middle of dynamic innovation zones, they are in a position to leverage their geographic advantage.
 Those colleges are surrounded by industry-leading companies that are at the cutting edge of technology and are constantly looking for solid local talent.
 Companies from a wide range of employers such as Amazon, Boeing, T-Mobile, Costco, REI, Symetra and Microsoft look to community colleges to provide them with a pipeline of qualified job candidates and upskilling opportunities including IT certifications.
 Examples of IT certificate programs offered by these colleges include Database Business Intelligence Developer, Software Test Engineer, CompTIA Cybersecurity Analyst and AWS Certification.